-Several individual fund deficits exist at June 30, 2022, in the special revenue and capital project funds.
-These deficits will be funded by grants, bond proceeds, departmental revenues and available fund balance.
+A deficit exists at June 30, 2023, in the COVID-19 fund.
+It is anticipated that this deficit will be funded by grants and available fund balance.

-Actual expenditures exceeded appropriations for snow and ice removal and State and County charges.
-The snow and ice over-expenditure will be funded by the subsequent years' tax levy.
+Actual expenditures exceeded appropriations for State and County charges.
 State and County charges are assessments from the Commonwealth, which are directly deducted from local receipts provided by the State.
 The City is not required to raise the State and County assessment deficit.